 - Tech economics

 - Java programming

 Graduates from a Bachelor of Science in Information Security program often have the skills to work in IT as programmers, network administrators or analysts.
 Their job duties can include working in customer service, identifying security breaches, programming secure data systems and training IT workers.
 Some common careers may include:

 - Security auditor

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronic engineering technicians were expected to see a decline in employment levels of 2% from 2014 to 2024 (www.bls.gov).
-In 2015, the BLS reported that electrical and electronic engineering technicians earned a median annual salary of $61,130.
+According to the U.S. Bureau of Labor Statistics (BLS), electrical and electronic engineering technicians were expected to see little or no change in employment levels from 2018 to 2028 (www.bls.gov).
+In 2018, the BLS reported that electrical and electronic engineering technicians earned a median annual salary of $64,330.